How to Apply Mineral Sunscreen (The Right Way!)

 When it comes to choosing the best mineral sunscreen for your needs, you totally have every right to be more than a little bit picky.
 After all, you don’t want to have to deal with a sticky texture or a white cast when trying to figure out how to apply mineral sunscreen.

-With that in mind, you’ll want to reach for a mineral sunscreen that is cosmetically elegant.
+With that in mind, you’ll want to reach for a cosmetically elegant mineral sunscreen.
 This means that it’ll have less heavy ingredients and will look more natural and attractive when wearing it.
 You may also want to check to see if it’s a tinted mineral sunscreen, as this can help offset that glow-in-the-dark look.

 One of your best options, especially if you have particularly oily skin, is a powder-based mineral sunscreen.
 You can apply it just like your favorite finishing powder, and a good brush-on mineral sunscreen won’t clog your pores or leave you looking greasy.